ligato/cn-infra/docs/guidelines/EXAMPLES.md

 Each example is stored in its own directory under the [examples](../../examples) folder.
 From the name of the directory it should be clear what CN-Infra feature is being presented.
-Additionally, suffix the directory name with "_plugin" if the example runs agent with plugins, or with "_lib" if the demonstrated functionality is packaged as a (lower-level) library and the example itself is a flat procedural code (not leveraging the plugin-based infrastructure).
+Additionally, suffix the directory name with "-plugin" if the example runs agent with plugins, or with "-lib" if the demonstrated functionality is packaged as a (lower-level) library and the example itself is a flat procedural code (not leveraging the plugin-based infrastructure).